Renewable and Low-Carbon Fuels Value Chain Industrial Alliance

 Objectives of the Alliance

-Objectives and priorities are developed in the annual Work Programme and endorsed by the General Assembly.
-The focus is on helping develop a pipeline of projects in the value chains along key fuel technologies and modes (aviation and waterborne) and overcoming key common challenges and horizontal issues, e.g. access to feedstock, priority pathways, and access to finance.
+Objectives and priorities in the annual Framework Work Plan focus on helping develop a pipeline of projects in the value chains along key fuel technologies and modes (aviation and waterborne) and overcoming key common challenges and horizontal issues, e.g., access to feedstock, priority pathways, and access to finance.

 Who can join?

-Any company (regardless of ownership or location); all stakeholder groups registered in the transparency register; public bodies of EU Member States; and international organizations can join the Alliance and become a member.
+Any organisation (regardless of ownership or location), all stakeholder groups registered in the transparency register, public bodies of EU Member States, and international organizations can join the Alliance and become a member.
 Currently, the Alliance has more than 260 members.
-“This number is a big success”, Alessandro Bartelloni FuelsEurope Director highlights.
+“This number is a big success”, Alessandro Bartelloni, FuelsEurope Director, highlights.

 Quote